-Watch Tex’s reaction and appeal to the Hispanic community to let the CDC just exactly what they think of their demeaning and manipulative effort to get Spanish-speaking people to set aside their own common sense and parental intuition, and risk their health and that of their children by taking a Category C drug when pregnant that has no clear benefit for the average pregnant woman.
+Watch Tex’s reaction and appeal to the Hispanic community to let the CDC know just exactly what they think of their demeaning and manipulative effort to get Spanish –speaking people to set aside their own common sense and parental intuition, and risk their health and that of their children by taking a Category C drug when pregnant that has no clear benefit for the average pregnant woman.

-Please watch the video by Tex in Spanish.
+Please watch Tex in the following video by Tex.